Tuesday, July 30, 2019

 Review

 If you thought the Toy Story series had officially ended nine years ago with the third instalment (click here), you would be surprised to see the fourth movie in theatres.
 Several people were sceptical about TOY STORY 4 as they believed this new instalment should never have existed if the film series was supposed to stay in its conclusion.
 However, TOY STORY 4 is a new addition that draws you into the seemingly heartfelt conclusion of Woody and Buzz's adventures together.
 They are on a road trip with a new friend who takes them on an important journey.
 The film is sad, hilarious and heartwarming, with a dozen new supporting characters.
 For example, we have Forky, a newly made toy made of discarded material, and Ducky and Bunny, the latter two, were the definite highlights of this movie and voiced by the comic duo Keegan-Michael Kay and Jordan Peele.
-Finally, Duke Caboom, a daredevil toy unexpectedly voiced by Keanu Reeves.
+Finally, there is Duke Caboom, a daredevil toy unexpectedly voiced by Keanu Reeves.

 I never knew that Reeves could prove himself in voice acting by having fun with his performance.
 He was already a prolific actor in Point Blank and Speed and other film series like Bill & Ted, The Matrix and John Wick.
 However, TOY STORY 4 shows that he is just as capable of an entertaining performance as a voice-over artist.
 Annie Potts returns as Bo Peep in the fourth movie after the character is absent in the last sequel.
 Several scary scenes may frighten little kids, courtesy of the main villain, Gabby Gabby and her ventriloquist doll minions.